 I am more confident when I have someone in my home who is attentive to how I’m doing.
 Someone who is attuned to my physical and emotional needs.
 Someone who can give me guidance in areas where I might be struggling.

 By choosing Tucson Doulas to encapsulate in your home, you can be sure that the placenta being processed is yours.
 In Tucson & Sierra Vista, the options are to encapsulate in your kitchen or in the home kitchen of the person you hire for encapsulation.
 There are no commercial kitchens for processing placentas.
 When you have your placenta encapsulated in your home, it allows for 100% confidence in every step of the process.

-Unlike others in Tucson who offer encapsulation, Tucson Doulas does not charge more to encapsulate in your home.
-It takes the same amount of time, travel and materials regardless of the location.
+Unlike others in Tucson that offer encapsulation, Tucson Doulas does not charge more to encapsulate in your home.
+It takes the same amount of time, travel, and materials, regardless of the location.
 It’s simply a matter of convenience for the person performing the encapsulation.

 At Tucson Doulas, safety is our top priority.